Empowering Single Asian Mums

 We offer a range of services, including an initial assessment, ongoing one-to-one support and action planning around safety concerns, housing and finance.
 We provide advocacy to empower women to better understand how they can access support from key agencies such as Housing, Job Centres, Child Maintenance Agency and Local Councils.
 In addition, we run a programme of workshops and events which increase knowledge on how to stay safe, improve access to relevant support, focus on mental well-being and increase participation in the local community to reduce isolation.

-We provide weekly activities and drop-in sessions, from informal coffee mornings, to creative jewellery making sessions; group and family trips to local services and within the local area; visits from local community partners e.g. inviting jobcentre to talk to mums; local police officers to talk about community safety.
+We provide weekly activities and drop-in sessions including coffee mornings, arts and crafts; ESOL, workshops, group and family trips to local services and within the local area and visits from local community partners.
 This year our workshop programme includes; legal remedies and your rights on domestic violence, stalking and harassment, good mental health, parenting and domestic violence and financial empowerment.

 Domestic Violence can be: